nikmk/chatappReactNode/README.md

 Currently the data doesnt get stored or there isn't any authentication as such but future iterations in other repositories with other chat apps will surey have them.

+# Getting Started
+`npm i` - to install the dependencies of the project `npm run start` - to start the project

-Screenshot of joining page on website --- chatvortex.ml
+# Screenshot of joining page on website --- chatvortex.ml
 ![screenshot](https://github.com/nikmk/chatappReactNode/blob/master/screenshots/chatvortex.ml_.png)

 Chat UI